Here’s a quick guide on how to know if your headphones are too loud. Plus, some tips to keep your hearing safe.

 2. Hold your headphones out in front of you

 Another test we recommend is testing if you can still hear your headphones at a distance.

 For this, remove your headphones while music is still playing, and keep them at your usual volume level.
 Then, hold them out in front of you at an arm’s length.
 Can you hear the music clearly?
 If so, try turning it down and repeating again.

 3. Check the volume control

 There is no denying that some music is best listened to at louder levels.
 And it’s so simple to crank up the volumes when your favorite track begins to play.
-It is important, though, to get into positive habits by ensuring that the volume stays below the halfway mark.
+It is important, though, to get into positive habits by ensuring that the volume stays below 60% of the volume.

 5. Look out for signs of hearing loss